 Our attorneys represent clients throughout Salt Lake City and the entire state of Utah.
 Let us put our experience to work for you.
 Call (801) 532-5297 today.

-What happens at the preliminary hearing in a criminal case in Utah?
-The purpose of the preliminary hearing "is limited to determining whether probable cause exists unless otherwise provided by statute."
-Utah Const.
-Art.
-I, § 12.
+Simply put, the purpose of the preliminary hearing "is limited to determining whether probable cause exists unless otherwise provided by statute."

 Additionally, Utah Code Ann. § 78A–2–220(1)(f) makes it clear that a magistrate has the authority to conduct a preliminary examination “to determine probable cause.”